sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/20_MultiPage_SPA_React_Router/270_Working_with_Links.md

 ### Solution
 Instead of `a` tags, use the `Link` component provided React Router,  for internal links (i.e. within the app).
 The `Link` component, on click:
 1. Changes the URL
-2. Prevents requests on URL change
+2. Prevents requests, and page reload on URL change
 3. Re-renders the app, so that `Route`s are evaluated according to the new URL.

 - Syntax - takes in a `to` prop of type string